 Regularly scheduled updates to each release contain fixes for a set of critical bugs identified since the initial release of the platform.

-When an update release becomes available, it becomes the default download at the Java SE Downloads site.
+When an update release becomes available, it becomes the default download at the Java SE Downloads.

-The download site includes release notes that list the bug fixes in the release.
+The download site includes a link to the release notes that list the bug fixes in the release.
 Each bug in the list is linked to the bug description in the bug database.
 The release notes also includes the list of fixes in previous update releases.
-If you encounter an issue, or suspect a bug, then, as an early step in the diagnosis, check the list of fixes that are available in the most-recent update release.
+If you encounter an issue, or suspect a bug, then, as an early step in the diagnosis, check the list of fixes that are available in the most recent update release.

 Note:It is always recommended to test with the available latest update release to see if the issue persists.

 The following is the recommended procedure to submit a bug report.

 Before submitting a bug report, consider the following recommendations:

 Note:First, test with the latest update release to see if the issue persists.
 Frequently, if a bug report is submitted for an older release, then test with the available latest available update release or even a latest available early access (EA) release.
 The EA release may contain new features and bug fixes.

 - Collect as much relevant data as possible.
 For example, generate a thread dump in the case of a deadlock, or locate the core file (where applicable) and